agstub/linear-shelf-melt/README.md

 # linear-shelf-melt
 small-perturbation model for sub-ice-shelf channels and keels

+# Running the code
 This repository contains a simple model for ice-shelves undergoing localized basal melting or freezing perturbations.
-A derivation and analysis of the model is provided in the "notes" directory.
-The figures in the notes can be reproduced with the Jupyter notebooks in the "notebooks" directory.
+A derivation and analysis of the model is provided in the first two notebooks in the "notebooks" directory.
+The figures in the manuscript can be reproduced with the Jupyter notebooks in the "notebooks" directory.
+The final notebook "3_nonlinear.ipynb" relies on FEniCSx (https://fenicsproject.org) code in the "nonlinear-model" directory.
+This notebook can be run via Docker (https://www.docker.com) with the command:
+'docker run --init -ti -p 8888:8888 -v $(pwd):/home/fenics/shared -w /home/fenics/shared dolfinx/lab:stable'

+# Code organization
+## Linear model
-The "code" directory contains:
+The "linear-model" directory contains:
 1. **params.py**: sets the physical and numerical parameters
 2. **kernel_fcns.py**: defines the functions that appear in the solution operators
 3. **operators.py**: defines steady-state and time-dependent solution operators